pedro-mendonca/Translation-Tools/readme.txt

 9. Site Health debug info for site and user WordPress translations, compatible with Preferred Languages

 == Changelog ==

+= 1.3.1 =
+*   Fix issue with Locale 'en_US' on user languages in Preferred Languages settings

 = 1.3.0 =
 *   New Site Health WordPress translations tests and debug info!